Gazelle79/Pricer/ReadMe.md

 SUMMARY
 -------
-**Pricer is a small java application that reads stock price data from a file.** It calculates:
+**A java application that calculates the cost of buying & selling shares at a specific price.** It reads stock price data from a file.

-* the cost of buying shares at a specified price
-* the income from selling shares at a specified price

-That income - or expense - is printed only when the cost of buying or selling changes.
-No data is written to any files.
+If you're buying shares, the income from selling them is printed.
+If you're selling shares, the expense of buying them is printed.

 **Pricer doesn't have a GUI.
-It is run from a command prompt.**
+It's run from a command prompt.**

 ####  Input Parameters:
  -  ``targetSize``